anantgupta2/DRL_Group2_DDPG_TD3/README.md

 Networks are trained using [PyTorch 2.9](https://github.com/pytorch/pytorch) and Python 3.9+.

 ## Reimplementation Results
-We rerun their MuJoCo experiments with the exaact same hyperparameters and get the following results.
+We rerun their MuJoCo experiments with the exact same hyperparameters and get the following results.

 ### Performance (Time and Final Reward)